robinphurtado/androidAppFinalProject/README.md

 Steps I took in this process:

-*Designed User Interface
+-Designed User Interface

-*Wrote Java code for navigation between pages
+-Wrote Java code for navigation between pages

-*Designed and built Database using Draw.io and MySQL
+-Designed and built Database using Draw.io and MySQL

-*Implemetemented Android Room for interactions between App and Database
+-Implemetemented Android Room for interactions between App and Database

-*Wrote user Acceptance Tests for possible interactions and desired behaviors
+-Wrote user Acceptance Tests for possible interactions and desired behaviors

-*Performed Testing
+-Performed Testing

-*Delivered Final Project and Report on Test Cases.
+-Delivered Final Project and Report on Test Cases.

 <div align="center">
   <a href="UseCaseReport.pdf">Use Case Performance Report</a>